Policy & Legislation

 Other Council Matters

 Social services, environmental health, noise nuisance, parking, planning, Council Tax, Housing Benefit are also Council matters.
 Queries should be directed to the appropriate Council department or to your Councillors.

 If you have a problem with benefits or the Child Support Agency, it is wise to seek expert advice before contacting your MP.
 Try the Citizens Advice Bureau, Nottinghamshire Welfare Rights Service or another advice agency.
 You will usually need your National Insurance number handy when making an enquiry.

 Legal matters, for example disputes with firms or individuals, criminal cases, domestic law, complaints against the police, are not usually matters for Members of Parliament.
 It is important to seek legal advice in these matters.
-Try the Community Legal Advice service.
+Try the Civil Legal Advice service.